-Recognise it’s normal – Whether or not you’ve had a diagnosis of anxiety, feeling worried about lockdown restrictions lifting is completely natural.
-No-one knows exactly what things will be like, other than that it will be a while before life returns to the pre-lockdown normal, and having some anxiety about mixing with others is fine.
+Recognise it’s normal – Whether or not you’ve had a diagnosis of anxiety, feeling worried about the ongoing pandemic is completely natural.
+No-one knows exactly what things will be like, and having some anxiety about mixing more with others is fine.
 Remember that you’re not alone.

 Take precautions if you need to – If you feel more comfortable wearing a mask and/or gloves to go outside, or crossing the road when you see someone else, do that.
 It’s OK to take precautions to look after yourself, and you mustn’t feel silly about doing what you need to.